Peter Sedufia outlines the movie industry’s biggest problems

-Ghanaian filmmaker, Peter Kofi Sedufia, has outlined some problems the Ghanaian movie industry is currently facing.
+Ghanaian filmmaker, Peter Kofi Sedufia, has outlined some problems the Ghanaian movie industry is currently facing and needs support.

 In an interview with Macall Mensah on the Y Entertainment Podium which is broadcast live on Y97.9FM Takoradi, he disclosed that the movie industry’s biggest problem as of now is lack of money.